Bela Lugosi: Personal life

 On June 26, 1931, Lugosi became a naturalized United States citizen.

 In 1933, the 51-year-old Lugosi married 22-year-old Lillian Arch (1911–1981), the daughter of Hungarian immigrants living in Hollywood.
-Lillian's father was against her marriage to Lugosi at first as the actor was experiencing financial difficulties at the time, so Bela talked her into eloping with him to Las Vegas in January 1933.
-They remained married for 20 years and they had a child, Bela G. Lugosi, in 1938.
-(Bela eventually had four grandchildren and six great-grandchildren, although he did not live long enough to meet any of them.)
+Lillian's father was against her marriage to Lugosi, as the actor was experiencing financial difficulties at the time.
+The couple eloped to Las Vegas in January 1933.
+They were married for 20 years and had a son, Bela G. Lugosi, in 1938.
+Lugosi eventually had four grandchildren (named Greg, Jeff, Tim, and Lynne) and seven great-grandchildren, although he did not live long enough to meet any of them.

-Lillian and Bela vacationed on their lakeshore property in Lake Elsinore, California (then called Elsinore), on several lots between 1944 and 1953.
-Lillian's parents lived on one of their properties, and Lugosi frequented the health spa there.
-Bela Lugosi Jr. was boarded at the Elsinore Naval and Military School in Lake Elsinore, and also lived with Lillian's parents while she and Bela were touring.
+Lugosi and his family vacationed on their lakeshore property in Lake Elsinore, California (then called Elsinore), on several lots between 1944 and 1953.
+Lillian's parents lived on one of their properties and Lugosi frequented the health spa there.
+Bela Lugosi Jr. was boarded at the Elsinore Naval and Military School in Lake Elsinore, and lived with Lillian's parents while she and Bela were touring.

-After almost breaking up their marriage in 1944, Lillian and Bela finally divorced on July 17, 1953, at least partially because of Bela's excessive drinking and his jealousy over Lillian taking a full-time job as an assistant to actor Brian Donlevy on Donlevy's radio and television series Dangerous Assignment.
-Lillian got custody of their son Bela Jr. Lugosi called the police one night after Lillian left him and threatened to commit suicide, but when the police showed up at his apartment, he denied making the call.(Lillian eventually did marry Brian Donlevy in 1966, by which time he had also become an alcoholic and she died in 1981.)
+After almost separating in 1944, Lillian and Bela divorced on July 17, 1953, at least partially because of Bela's excessive drinking and his jealousy over Lillian's decision to take a full-time job as an assistant to actor Brian Donlevy on Donlevy's radio and television series Dangerous Assignment.
+Lillian obtained custody of their son Bela Jr. One night after Lillian left him, Lugosi called the police and threatened to commit suicide.
+When the police showed up at his apartment, he denied making the call.
+Lillian married Brian Donlevy in 1966 (by which time he had also become an alcoholic) and she died in 1981.

-Lugosi married Hope Lininger, his fifth wife, in 1955; she was 37 years his junior.
-She had been a fan, writing letters to him when he was in the hospital recovering from his drug addiction.
-She would sign her letters "A dash of Hope".
-They remained married until his death in 1956.
-However Bela and Hope were actually discussing getting divorced around the time he passed away.
+In 1955, Lugosi married Hope Lininger, his fifth wife; she was 37 years his junior and had been a fan.
+While he was in the hospital for his drug addiction, she had written letters to him, which she would sign "A dash of Hope".
+Although they discussed divorce, they were married until Lugosi's death in 1956.